 The history of cup competition in Germany goes back to 1935, but that competition ended during World War II.
 In 1949, East Germany started a cup, and in 1952, West Germany started one with the current name.
 The eastern version was then merged with the DFB-Pokal in 1991 after the reunification of Germany.

-Leipzig returned to the Final in 2022, beating Freiburg for their first title.
+Leipzig returned to the Final in 2023, beating Eintracht Frankfurt for their second consecutive title.